eda-ricercatore/gulyas-scripts/notes/python.md

 		* **\_\_len\_\_()**, **\_\_setitem\_\_()**, **\_\_append\_\_()**,
 			**\_\_insert\_\_()**, **del sequence[index]**, **\_\_delitem\_\_()**,
 			and **\_\_contains\_\_()**
-	- \cite[Chapter 3, subsection on "Operations Common to All Sequences," Table 3.2, pp. 39-40]{Beazley2009}
+	- \cite[Chapter 3, subsubsection on "Operations Common to All Sequences," Table 3.2, pp. 39-40]{Beazley2009}
 		lists a set of operations and methods that can be applied to all sequences, including immutable tuples.
-	- \cite[Chapter 3, subsection on "Operations Common to All Sequences," Table 3.3, pp. 40]{Beazley2009}
+	- \cite[Chapter 3, subsubsection on "Operations Common to All Sequences," Table 3.3, pp. 40]{Beazley2009}
 		lists a set of operations that can be applied to all mutable sequences only.
 + A mapping is a set of individual pairs, where each pair has a key and a